xdoardo/co-thesis/thesis/chapters/delay/monads.typ

 x ↯ = ∞ ⊢ x ≋ now nothing
 ```
 //typstfmt::on
-] <def-failing-program>]
+]]
-We can say that a program, in our semantics, cannot show any other kind of
+We can already say that a computation, in the semantics we will define later,
-behaviour, therefore theorem #thmref(<thm-exec>)[Theorem] seems clearly true; in
+will not show any other kind of behaviour, therefore @post-exec seems clearly
-a constructive environment like Agda we can, however, only postulate it.
+true; in a constructive environment like Agda we can, however, only postulate
-#theorem(
+it, as a proof would essentially be a solution to the halting problem.
+#postulate(
+  label: <post-exec>
   )[
       #mycode(
          "https://github.com/ecmma/co-thesis/blob/master/agda/lujon/Codata/Sized/FailingDelay/Relation/Binary/Convergence.agda#L83",